-LT-PCS providers must abide by all staffing and training requirements and ensure that staff and supervisors possess the minimum requisite education, skills, qualifications, training, supervision, and coverage as set forth by their respective licensing authorities and in accordance with all applicable LDH and OAAS rules and policies.
+LT-PCS providers must abide by all staffing and training requirements and ensure that staff and supervisors possess the minimum requisite education, skills, qualifications, training, supervision, and coverage as set forth by their respective licensing authorities and in accordance with all applicable LDH and the Office of Aging and Adult Services (OAAS) rules and policies.

-Providers shall not refuse to serve any recipient who chooses their agency, unless there is documentation to support an inability to meet the recipient's needs, or all previous efforts to provide service and supports have failed and there is no option but to refuse services.
+Providers shall not refuse to serve any beneficiary who chooses their agency, unless there is documentation to support an inability to meet the beneficiary's needs, or all previous efforts to provide service and supports have failed and there is no option but to refuse services.
 OAAS, or its designee, must be notified immediately of the circumstances surrounding the refusal.
-The refusal request must be made in writing by the provider to OAAS, or its designee, and to the recipient detailing why the provider is unable to serve the recipient.
+The refusal request must be made in writing by the provider to OAAS, or its designee, and to the beneficiary detailing why the provider is unable to serve the beneficiary.
 This requirement can only be waived by OAAS or its designee.